-If you are dreaming of starting your own small business, then you must obviously be charting plans to fund it as well.
-A lot of people prefer to keep their regular jobs while trying to build their business.
+If you are dreaming of starting your own small business, then you must be charting plans to fund it as well.
+Many people prefer to keep their regular jobs while building their businesses.
 Others want to give it everything they’ve got and quit their jobs to pursue their ambitions.
-Whatever your plan may be, it is important that you realize that cash can be the single most critical factor that determines whether or not you succeed.
+Whatever your plan may be, you must realize that cash can be the single most critical factor determining whether or not you succeed.

 Setting up a business is similar to planning for a major life event, like getting married or having a baby.
-There will be tons of unexpected expenses and you need to be in a position to meet them.
-If you’re planning to quit your day job, ensure you have saved enough money to meet at least 2 years of living expenses.
-You should ideally have enough funds to cover the new business needs for at least two years before the profits start rolling in.
+There will be tons of unexpected expenses, and you need to be in a position to meet them.
+If you’re planning to quit your day job, ensure you have saved enough money to meet at least two years of living expenses.
+Ideally, you should have enough funds to cover the new business needs for at least two years before the profits start rolling in.

 Here are a few tips to help you save money to launch your own small business.